Partnerships

 ECN contributes data to a number of UK-wide monitoring programmes, and some ECN sites are locations for monitoring coordinated by other networks.
 These other networks include:

-Our approach is to use common monitoring protocols wherever possible, to facilitate the sharing of data.
+Our approach is to use common monitoring protocols wherever possible, to facilitate data sharing

 Policy-making and management